Regulatory Affairs - Sciences (Co-op and Non Co-op Version)

 Pursue a career in protecting the safety of people and the environment.

-Students also have the option to gain real-world experience through a paid co-operative education (co-op) work term (see Additional Information for more details).
+You have the option to gain real-world experience through a paid co-operative education (co-op) work term (see Additional Information for more details).
 Please note that places in the co-op work term are subject to availability and academic eligibility.
-Please note admission to the co-op program does not guarantee a co-op placement.
+Admission to the co-op program does not guarantee a co-op placement.

 SUCCESS FACTORS